imclaren/blog/_posts/2015-02-04-contracttypes.md

 - **Over-engineer** by using fixed price contracts for projects that are low value and not complex (or risky), as the time invested in contract negotiations is not worth the return.
 For example, it makes no sense to pay more to negotiate the contract than its value (e.g. if we invest $1m to draft and negotiate a contract with a value of $10,000), unless what we are buying is critical to the business, or if the supplier providing inadequate services might cause damage to the business.
 - **Under-engineer** by using time and materials contracts for large critical projects, as if we do not agree up-front what the supplier will provide to the customer, the customer risks massive cost blow outs, as the supplier will take no risk if there is a disconnect between what the customer thought that they were buying and what the supplier actually provides.
 The supplier will just charge more.

-### 5. Modularising, Catalogues, and Agile contracts
+### 5. Modularising, catalogues, and Agile contracts

 Other than the sheer amount of time it takes to negotiate a large, fixed price contract, there is a real risk that we will "over-cook" the contract by not building flexibility in from the start.